synrais/ArduinoOBI-Auto-RP2040/README.md

 5. Open the serial monitor at **115200 baud** to see output.

-Many thanks to the origianl project, check it out there is probably far more info and regular updates.
+Many thanks to the original project, check it out there is probably far more info and regular updates.
 - [open-battery-information](https://github.com/mnh-jansson/open-battery-information/tree/main)